findify/clickhouse-akka-stream/README.md

 ## Usage

-Build artifacts are available on maven-central.
+Build artifacts are available on maven-central for Scala 2.12.
 For SBT, add this snippet to `build.sbt`:
 ```scala
 libraryDependencies += "io.findify" %% "clickhouse-akka-stream" % "0.1.2"
 ```